czerenkow/docker-mpi/README.md

 # docker-mpi

-MPI claster on Docker Swarm.
+MPI cluster on Docker Swarm.

 Another (more complete solution) is available here [https://github.com/NLKNguyen/alpine-mpich](https://github.com/NLKNguyen/alpine-mpich)

 Do you have two or more physical machines and want to try your personal MPI cluster for your calculations?
 This toy project might be useful for you!
-Setup your Docker Swarm claster, deploy mpistack image, attach to the master container and simply run your MPI program on multiple hosts.
+Setup your Docker Swarm cluster, deploy mpistack image, attach to the master container and simply run your MPI program on multiple hosts.

 # Prerequisites